romaninsh/dorm/README.md

 # DORM - the Dry Object-Relational Mapper

+DORM is focused at bringing abstraction layer suitable for your business/enterprise use-cases.

 While most ORM libraries are designed to work specifically with the data by proactively fetching it, DORM prefers to be lazy and focus on query-mapping and lazy hydration.